deeztek/deeztek-docker/README.md

 This will clone the repository and create a deeztek-docker directory in the directory you ran the git clone command from.

-Change to the portainer directory:
+Change to the deeztek-docker directory:

 `cd deeztek-docker/Linux/`